carloseduardoalvesviana/carloseduardoalvesviana/README.md

 I like to write readable code. 👨🏼‍💻

 Work with the following technologies
+- Javascript
+- Sql
+- NoSQL
-- Php.
+- Laravel
-- Javascript.
+- Vue.js
-- Sql.
+- Node.js
-- Laravel.
+- Express.js
-- Vuejs.
+- MongoDB
-- Linux.
+- Linux
 - Git and more.

 Thanks for reading.